Lubambo/robotframework-api-testing/README.md

 # 🧪 API service testing automation
 This is proposal for a project structure for API services testing automation using [robot framework](https://robotframework.org/).
+There is a simple exemple of the project with all configurations defined (except those related to the database) using the [SWAPI - Star Wars API](https://swapi.dev/) that can be executed using the command `robot -i people -d ./output ./features` in the terminal.

 ## 🤖 Why robot framework?
 The main reason for choosing the robot framework is that I was studying it 🙃.
 There are many things that could be done in python in order to speed up the execution, but it another thing that I intended with this is that anyone with knowledge of robot framework but low or none knowledge of python can custom the structure at will.